Linda Presgrave - Jazz Pianist, Composer, Arranger, Metropolitan Records Recording Artist

 Major Jazz Performances (Jazz piano)

-DIZZY'S CLUB COCA-COLA: JAZZ AT LINCOLN CENTER (2006) WASHINGTON UNIVERSITY (St. Louis): JAZZ AT HOLMES SERIES
+DIZZY'S CLUB COCA-COLA: JAZZ AT LINCOLN CENTER - New York, NY

 FONDAZIONE ADKINS-CHITI: DONNE IN MUSICA: Frascati & Rome Italy